-WINNIE THE POOH, that willy-nilly, silly old bear all stuffed with fluff, is back in theaters for a new generation.
+WINNIE THE POOH, that willy-nilly, silly old bear all stuffed with fluff, is back for a new generation.
 I’m sure I saw the original POOH when I was a child, but I don’t have any particular connection with the characters, though I have been compared to Eeyore on numerous occasions (most recently immediately following this screening).
 In the film, Pooh must interrupt his perpetual search for honey to locate a missing Christopher Robin, who is suspected of being kidnapped by the fictional Backson.

 While the stakes aren’t particularly high, dramatically speaking, the film packs a wallop of good old-fashioned nostalgia into its brief 69-minute running time.
 The traditional 2D hand-drawn animation is clean and uncluttered, and the gentle humor (with the occasional bit of bite) had both kids and adults laughing at the screening I went to.

 The new songs by two-time Tony-winner Robert Lopez (of Avenue Q and The Book of Mormon fame) and wife Kristen-Anderson Lopez may not match the Sherman Brothers’ classic title tune, but they are unassuming, melodic and especially effective in the context of the film.
 The banjo strumming energy of Tigger’s “It’s Gonna Be Great” takes full advantage of the energetic slapstick shtick onscreen, while the success of the simple loping melody of “Everything Is Honey” rests on the beautifully animated sequence it accompanies.